telerik/kendo-ui-core/docs/web/menu/overview.md

 The Kendo UI Menu widget can be initialized in two ways:

 * Through HTML markup
-* Through JSON data object
+* Through a JSON data object

 > **Important**
 > As Menu should be initialized after the DOM is fully loaded, make sure you create it within a `$(document).ready()` statement.